-Hygienic: Scientists have discovered that bamboo has a unique anti-bacterial and anti-fungal bio-agent called ‘bamboo kun.’
-Even after several washings, the material acts as a natural deoderant.
+Hygienic: Scientists have discovered that bamboo has a unique anti-bacterial and anti-fungal bio-agent called ‘bamboo Kun.’
+Even after several items of washing, the material acts as a natural deodorant.

 If you’re looking to make your shopping habits more environmentally-friendly, investing in bamboo clothing is a great place to start.

-With more than 1,000 species of bamboo that are able to live and thrive in a variety of climates, it’s easy for environmentally friendly homeowners to fall in love with the beauty and privacy that the plant provides.
+With more than 1,000 species of bamboo that can live and thrive in a variety of climates, it’s easy for environmentally-friendly homeowners to fall in love with the beauty and privacy that the plant provides.
 As a natural fence, this green alternative grows quickly and closely together; even a home built on the busiest of roads will be transported to a private, tranquil location through the use of bamboo.

 Based on these uses, it’s hard to understand why more people don’t try to bring the beauty of bamboo into their lives.
 From the soft accent that bamboo floor trim provides to the secret and sequestered charm of your own private garden, it’s difficult to resist the allure of bamboo products.
 You have the freedom to decide how you want to incorporate this amazing material into your world; although there are already so many options to choose from, there’s no telling what new and exciting uses for bamboo will be discovered in the coming years.